bristol-vaccine-centre/interfacer/README.md

 example_fn = function(

   # this parameter will be a dataframe with id and test columns
+  # id will be a unique integer, and test a logical value
   mydata = interfacer::iface(
     id = integer + group_unique ~ "an integer ID",
-    test = logical ~ "the test result"
+    test = logical + default(FALSE) ~ "the test result"
   ),

   another = "value",
   ...

 ) {

   # this line enforces the `iface` rules for the dataframe, coercing columns
   # if possible and throwing helpful errors if not.
   mydata = interfacer::ivalidate(mydata, ...)

-  # rest of function body ...
+  # rest of function body can use `mydata` in the certain knowledge that
+  # id is a unique integer and test is a logical value...
 }
 ```

+When calling this function, column name, data type and grouping structure checks
+are made on the input and informative errors thrown if the input is incorrectly
+specified.

+`interfacer` also includes tools to help developers adopt `iface` specifications
+by generating them from example data, and for documenting dataframes bundled in
+a package.